Maria-Liakata-NLP-Group/CLPsych-2026/README.md

 ### Important scoring rule

 F1 is computed **only over positive classes**.
-Class `0` (absent) is excluded because absence is already handled in element presence evaluation.
+Class `0` (absent) is excluded from scoring because absence is already handled in element presence evaluation.

 This means: